oceanprotocol/ocean.py/READMEs/datatokens-flow.md

 print(f"data NFT token symbol: {erc721_token.symbol()}")
 ```

-### 2.2 Create the erc20 datatoken from the NFT contract
+### 2.2 Create the erc20 datatoken from the data NFT

 In the same python console:
 ```python